wcimino/N1ago3/replit.md

 *   **Multi-Query Search Architecture:** Knowledge base articles and objective problems use a multi-query search approach (verbatim, keyword, normalized) with result aggregation.
 *   **OpenAI Services Architecture:** Centralized services provide wrappers for `chat()`, `chatWithTools()`, and `embedding()` with automatic logging.
 *   **AI Agent Framework Patterns:** Centralized framework for running agents and saving suggestions.
+    *   **Conversation-based Agents** (SummaryAgent, ClassificationAgent, DemandFinderAgent, SolutionProviderAgent, CloserAgent): Use `buildAgentContextFromEvent()` to build context from an `EventStandard`, then call `runAgent()` with the config key.
+This ensures consistent context construction, prompt variable population, and tool flag handling.
+    *   **Non-conversation Agents** (ArticleEnrichmentAgent, TopicClassificationAgent): Operate on different contexts (articles, intents, batch items) and use `callOpenAI()` directly with custom-built prompts.
+This is valid when the agent's input is not a conversation event.
 *   **External Sources & Knowledge Base Architecture:** Replicas of external data (e.g., Zendesk articles) and internal Q&A articles with embeddings.
 *   **RAG (Retrieval Augmented Generation):** Implements semantic search using OpenAI embeddings with pgvector and HNSW indexing, with fallbacks to full-text search.